Fabora resources

 Generic RAMS software

-Generic RAMS software can be a step up from templates, especially where teams want digital storage and a more structured process.
+A step up from templates, especially if you want digital storage and a more structured process.
+How far it gets you depends on the fit.

-Generic tools can provide structured forms, digital storage, standard fields, export options, and a clearer process than copied Word or PDF files.
+Structured forms, digital storage, standard fields, export, and a clearer process than chasing Word files round a shared drive.

 Fit depends on the workflow

-Some broad systems may not fit fabrication, site welding, steel erection, hot works, lifting, or workshop-versus-site drafting without extra setup or workarounds.
+Broad systems can struggle with fabrication, site welding, erection, hot works, lifting and the workshop-versus-site split without setup or workarounds.

-Check whether the product can save the company details, customers, sites, hazards, PPE, COSHH, equipment, and method steps your steelwork team actually reuses.
+Can it actually save the company details, customers, sites, hazards, PPE, COSHH, equipment and method steps your team reuses?
+If not, you're half-using it.

-If the examples and preset wording are built around general construction admin, steelwork teams may spend too much time rewriting content before the RAMS are useful.
+When the preset wording is built for general construction admin, steelwork teams spend the time saved rewriting it before the RAMS are any use.

 EHS suites